 Years after the boycott, Parks was still a target

 Unfortunately, Parks was not always universally admired.
-For many whites who wanted to maintain the racist status quo, she'd been a hated figure since the Montgomery bus boycott.
+For many white people who wanted to maintain the racist status quo, she'd been a hated figure since the Montgomery bus boycott.
 During that action, they'd made menacing calls and sent death threats.
 The attacks had been so venomous that Parks' husband Raymond suffered a nervous breakdown.

 Though the boycott had ended in 1956, hateful missives continued to be sent to Parks into the 1970s.
 She was accused of being traitor and of harboring Communist sympathies.
 (Racists often felt African Americans were not capable of organizing on their own and had to be getting outside help.)